+The Dynamic filter is basically a recursive filter and therefore behaves like an 'RC' circuit.
+It has two user settings, a level set in mV/V by FFLV and the maximum number of steps (up to 255) set by FFST.

+Instead of outputting every new value, a fraction of the difference between the new input value (RMVV) and the current filtered value (MVV) is added to the current filtered value (MVV) to produce the filtering action.

+If this difference is less than the value set in FFLV then the fractional amount added each time is decremented until it reaches the minimum level set by FFST i.e. FFST is the limit of the divisor.

+e.g. if FFST = 10 the fractional part of the difference between the new value (RMVV) and the current filtered value (MVV) will be decremented as follows: 1/1, 1/2, 1/3, 1/4, 1/5, 1/6 . . .
+1/10, 1/10, 1/10 before being added to the current filtered value (MVV).
-The Dynamic filter is basically a recursive filter and therefore behaves like an "RC" circuit.
-It has two user settings, a level set in mV/V by FFLV and a maximum number of steps set by FFST, maximum value FFST can be is 255.
-If a difference between a new input value (RMVV) and the current filtered value (MVV) is greater than FFLV then the fractional amount of the new reading added to the current reading is reset to 1, that is to say that output of the filter will be equal to the new input reading.
-If the difference is less than FFLV then the fractional amount added is incremented until it reaches the maximum level set by FFST.IE if FFST = 10 then after a step change the fractional part of a new reading is incremented as follows 1/1, 1/2, 1/3, 1/4, 1/5, 1/6....
-1/10, 1/10, 1/10

-This allows the Filter to respond rapidly to a fast moving input signal.
+If a rapidly changing or step input occurs and the difference between the new input value (RMVV) and the current filtered value (MVV) is greater than the value set in FFLV then the output of the filter will be made equal to the new input reading i.e. the fractional amount of the new reading added to the current reading is reset to 1 This allows the Filter to respond rapidly to fast moving input signals.

-With a step change, which does not exceed FFLV, the calculated new filtered value can be calculated as follows
+When a step change occurs which does not exceed FFLV, the new filtered value is calculated as follows: